light-ripple/Ripple-Auto-Installer/README.md

 |4|[![](https://github.com/light-ripple/Ripple-Auto-Installer/blob/master/X/fail.svg)](https://github.com/uniminin)| Centos

 ### Contact
-You can ~~add me on Discord or~~ join my discord server and ask for help but don't expect us to create a server for youself.
+You can ~~add me on Discord or~~ join this discord server and ask for help but don't expect us to create a server for youself.
  ~~My Discord:`uniminin#7522`~~ you may contact with me on the server.
 * Discord Server: <a href=https://discord.gg/b44kuYv>Developer I/O</a>